cjpais/writing/serve/day/nov30_2020/apple_m1_industy_impact.md

 How do Microsoft, Intel, AMD, Qualcomm, NVidia respond to such a performant chip in a $700 package?

+## Will ARM completely take over the industry?

+This seems unlikely in the near term.
+There is such a massive amount of code running on x86 machines that probably won't be deprecated for a long time.

 ARM based

 What if Microsoft doesn't respond?